Benjamin Atkins: Arrest

-Atkins was arrested on rape charges on August 21, 1992, after he was identified on a Detroit street by 34-year-old Darlene Saunders, who had been sexually assaulted by him in October 1991.
-He categorically denied any involvement in the murders, claiming that he had no interest in women and was a homosexual.
-After further interrogations, the police officers familiarized him with the psychological portrait they had compiled of the killer.
+Atkins was arrested on rape charges on August 21, 1992, after he was identified on a Detroit street by 34-year-old Darlene Saunders, whom Atkins had assaulted in October 1991.
+He categorically denied any involvement in the murders, claiming that he was homosexual.
+After further interrogations, the police officers familiarized him with the psychological profile they had compiled of the killer.
 After 12 hours, Atkins admitted to the murders of 11 women.
 He described in detail the appearance and clothing of the victims, and even indicated the whereabouts of the 10th and 11th victims, 21-year-old Ocinena Waymer and 29-year-old LaTanya Showanda Smith.
 Their disappearances were not connected to the murders until Atkins' confession, and the bodies were found on the indicated place that same day.

-During the interrogation, Atkins said that the motive for the murders was his misogynistic views against girls and women engaged in prostitution.
+During the interrogation, Atkins said that the motive for the murders was his hatred of girls and women engaged in prostitution.
 He stated that he lured his victims into abandoned houses by offering them drugs and alcohol, in addition to paying for their sexual services.

-Contrary to the official version of the investigation, Tony revealed that the first victim had actually been Patricia George, whom he killed in the fall of 1991.
+Contrary to the official version of the investigation, Atkins revealed that the first victim had actually been Patricia George, whom he killed in the fall of 1991.

 Since no physical evidence could be found to incriminate him, Atkins was charged solely based on Saunders' testimony and his own confession.

 Trial

 The trial began in January 1994.
 Around 150 people, including relatives of Atkins' victims, appeared as witnesses for the prosecution at the court hearings.
-At one of the hearings, Atkins readily confessed to the murders, but claimed to be insane.
-For the majority of the trial, he didn't react in any way to what was happening and appeared to be isolating himself from the proceedings.
-His lawyer demanded leniency towards his client, on the grounds that Atkins had been abused as a child.
+At one of the hearings, Atkins confessed to the murders, but claimed to be insane.
+For the majority of the trial, he did not react in any way to what was happening and appeared to be isolating himself from the proceedings.
+His lawyer asked for leniency towards his client, on the grounds that Atkins had been abused as a child.
 According to the lawyer, the psychological trauma, coupled with drug addiction, eventually led to his mental, emotional and behavioral problems.
-However, after a four-month trial and three days of deliberations, the jury found Benjamin Atkins guilty, and in April of that year, he was sentenced to several life imprisonment terms.
+However, after a four-month trial and three days of deliberations, the jury found Benjamin Atkins guilty, and in April of that year, he was sentenced to several terms of life imprisonment.